ChanuPerera/customer-address-book/README.md

 # customer-address-book

-This project aims to assess my skills in UI/UX development using Vue.js 3 .
+This project aims to assess my skills in UI/UX development using Vue.js 3 with the Composition API.
 The focus is on creating a dynamic and user-friendly interface for managing customer details.

 ## Getting Started